-Side Effects
+Side effects

-Tell your doctor or nurse as soon as possible if you do not feel well while you are being given ERYTHROMYCIN-LINK.
+Tell your doctor or nurse as soon as possible if you do not feel well while you are being given ERYTHROMYCIN SXP.

-ERYTHROMYCIN-LINK treats infections in most people, but it may have unwanted side effects in a few people.
+ERYTHROMYCIN SXP treats infections in most people, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical attention if you get some of the side effects.
+You If you are about to have any blood tests, tell your doctor that you are may need medical attention if you get some of the side effects.